 Here is a sample PMP question.
 Keep in mind that the question can also be in a matching or drag and drop question format.

 You are managing a construction project.
-When you started acquiring resources, you requested from Jack, a talent acquisition manager at your organization, to conduct an MBTI (Myers–Briggs Type Indicator) Personality Test for the procurement manager position.
+When you started acquiring resources, you asked Jack, a talent acquisition manager at your organization, to conduct an MBTI (Myers–Briggs Type Indicator) Personality Test for the procurement manager position.
 You asked him to only consider candidates who are comfortable reaching out and talking to providers.
 Which type of personality are you referring to?

 The correct answer is D. Since a procurement manager position requires an Extravert, ESTP would be suitable for the job requirements.